Belle Davis

-Belle Davis (April 28, 1874 – 1938) was an American choreographer, dancer and singer who became famous in the UK before World War I. She was in a group called the "Octoroons" in America and moved to Britain in 1902 where she toured accompanied by young African American boys.
+Belle Davis (April 28, 1874 – in or after 1938) was an American choreographer, dancer and singer who became famous in the United Kingdom prior to World War I. She was in a group called the "Octoroons" in America and moved to Great Britain in 1902, where she toured accompanied by young African American boys.
 She has been said to be the first black woman to make a recording.

 Life

-Davis was born in 1874 in Chicago (although some say New Orleans).
-She was light skinned and she was encourage to darken her skin so that she would fit the stereotype of a black entertainer.
+Davis was born in 1874, likely in New Orleans (although some note her being a Chicagoan).
 In 1891 she joined the new burlesque "Creole Show" at Sam T. Jack's Opera House, and toured on Jack's circuit.

+Davis toured Europe from about 1901 until World War I and many other places around the world.
+She was among the first wave of black American performers to capture the attention of European audiences.
+Belle Davis also performed in the US, in places like Philadelphia at the Park Theatre on Broad Street and Keith’s on Chestnut Street.
+She frequently performed at several East End theatres and music halls including Hackney Empire, Stratford East, East Ham Place, and the Mile in Paragon.
 She was in a group called the "Octoroons" in America before she moved to Britain in 1901.
 She was said to be licensed by the US government to bring child performers to Britain.
-Some were known to exploit orphans in this way but Davis was noted for her role as their guardian.
+Some were known to exploit orphans in this way, but Davis was noted for her role as their guardian.

 Davis was appearing at venues on the Empire Theatre circuit later that year.
 She was a soprano and her singing was of melodies and her appearance was stately and she had handsome promotional pictures.
+She was light skinned and she was encourage to darken her skin so that she would fit the stereotype of a black entertainer.
 She appeared with two, sometimes four, African American boys who would add dances and comedy to her songs.
 Two of the boys, both then under ten years old, Irving "Sneeze" Williams and Sonny Jones went on to have their own careers as musicians.

-On 24 January 1902 she made a recording of "The Honeysuckle and the Bee" under the name of "Belle Davis and her Piccaninnies".
-They were back the following month to record "The Rainbow Coon".
-This is the first known recording by a Black woman.

-Davis would tour with this act visiting many of the major cities in England.
-In 1906 she and her three dancers were interviewed with the comment that one was like "the nigger-boy in children's picture books".
-The following year they were in Germany where two films were made and they survived.
+Through the years, other black boys joined her troupe, including Walter Humphrey, Louis Douglas, and Archie Ware, some of which went on to become stars themselves.